 The water pump is a 12-volt DC appliance that is activated by a switch on the monitor panel or a switch mounted in the kitchen area.
+(On some models a second switch may be located in the bathroom.)
 The switch can be left on while camping.
 When you want water, simply open a faucet.
 The pump, which supplies water from the fresh water tank, will run only as long as is needed.
 If the pump fails to start when the switch is on, check the fuse located in the converter.
 If the pump continues to operate whether the faucets are opened or closed, check the water tank.
 It might be empty, or there might be a leak in the system.
 If the city water hose is connected, the pump is not required.